suhailnkhan/React-Starter-Kit/README.md

 This project was bootstrapped with [Create React App]

-To Start the projet  :
+To Start the project  :
 :: yarn install
 :: yarn start